golemfactory/jfaas/jfaas-proxy/README.md

 2. The target object is created with default empty constructor.
 3. Only public methods are eligible for delegate calls.
 4. The method is distinguished by a name.
 Make sure your delegated call does not use overloaded method.
-5. Make sure that all required classes are contained in the client jar.
+5. Make sure that all required classes are contained in the client jar. `jfaas-runner.jar` will be added to the class path on a remote side.